142CodeGreen/S1/README.md

 # S1

-This is a practise of a simple RAG chatbot that allows upload of PDF file then conduct Q&A against NVIDIA NIM.
+This is a practise of a simple RAG chatbot that allows upload of PDF file then conduct Q&A using NVIDIA NIM.
 It's orchestrated by LlamaIndex and Milvus Vector Store, using NVIDIA embeddings.

 ## Setup